 In order to be effective, elementary school teachers have always needed to have solid, wide-ranging knowledge on many subjects.
-With the advent of the Common Core State Standards and related state standards, which are considerably more demanding than most state standards, the bar on elementary teachers' content preparation has only been raised higher.
+With the advent of more rigorous state standards, the bar on elementary teachers' content preparation has only been raised higher.
 Traditional state "English Language Arts" standards, which in a number of states were agnostic about content knowledge, are being replaced by far more rigorous standards which demand that students (and hence their teachers) have background knowledge across all subject areas, including topics in history, social science, and science.